nicholasjackson/consul-escape-hatch-demo/README.md

 ```

 You will see that there are large number of failed requests, this is because the circuit breaker in Envoy is tripping
 as the max_requests is now less that the concurrency in ApacheBench.
+Envoy will not send requests to the local service
+when the inbound concurrent requests exceed the configured circuit breaker value.

 ### Note
 When changing the configuration values for the Consul config, always restart docker compose with `docker-compose rm`.